MrOnlineCoder/sul.js/README.md

 5.CSS Classes

-Use *.hasClass()* function to check, if elements has specified class.
+Use *.hasClass()* function to check, if element has specified class.
 ```javascript

 SUL("#id").hasClass("awesomeclass");